-According to the Federal Aviation Administration (FAA), air travel is expected to double over the next 20 years.
-As air traffic increases, so does the risk that passengers will be involved in of an aviation accident.
-Generally, air traffic is considered to be a safe means of transportation, but when accidents do occur they often result in fatalities.
-Smaller, less serious accidents involving private aircraft are more frequent than people realize, because many of these incidents go unreported in the media.
+As air traffic increases, so does the risk that passengers will be involved in an aviation accident.
+Generally, air traffic is considered a safe means of transportation.
+But when aviation accidents do occur they often result in fatalities.
+Smaller, less serious accidents involving private aircraft are more frequent than people realize because many of these incidents go unreported in the media.

 Causes of Plane Crashes